YAY…You chose Caitlin Amy…

 Wedding Day Timeline

-Putting together a run sheet that flows; doesn’t leave the guests oodles of spare time between the ceremony and reception, but allows for any delays, is super important for smooth sailing.
+For wedding, putting together a run sheet that flows, doesn’t leave guests with too much spare time between the ceremony and reception, but still allows for any delays, is super important for smooth sailing.

 I generally recommend working backwards from sunset as a starting point for the ideal ceremony time.
 As a photographer, one of the most important aspects is working with the best available light.
-1.5 hours leading up to sunset is generally the nicest time for photos to be taken.
-However, there are other contributing factors like surrounding landscape and cloud cover on the day.
+About 1.5 hours leading up to sunset is generally the nicest time for photos.
+However, other factors, like the surrounding landscape and cloud cover on the day, also come into play.

-Questions to ask yourself while planning out your timeline include:
+Questions to ask yourself while planning your timeline include:

 Will there be enough time before sunset to take photos?